Bonding Materials for Titanium & Zirconia Frameworks

 Follow Firing Temperatures Precisely

-Each component of the CGI Ti/Zi bonding system has a specific firing range.
+Each component of the CGI Ti and Zir bonding systems has a specific firing range.
 Firing too low will leave the bonder chemically inactive; firing too high can degrade the material or cause unexpected color changes in the opaque layer.
 Always verify your furnace calibration before running bonding cycles, particularly for titanium cases where the oxide formation window is temperature-sensitive.

 Sphere Distribution Matters